-Summer holiday fun at Dyrham Park
+Summer at Dyrham Park

 There’s plenty happening throughout the summer holidays at Dyrham Park to keep families entertained.

 Every day from the end of July until the schools go back in September, there's adventure and fun to be had at Dyrham Park.

 Pre-booking through the website is currently advised and slots go live each Friday for the week ahead (Mon-Sun).
 Tickets must be booked by 3pm the day before.